grpc/proposal/A94-subchannel-otel-metrics.md

 these attributes change.
 Since currently, only xDS is using these labels, the attributes will be set for each endpoint or address by cds (post-[A74]) or xds_cluster_resolver (pre-[A74]) LB policies.

+Note that for the `grpc.lb.locality` label, we cannot simply reuse the top-level attribute passed down from the weighted_target policy to the WRR policy, as described in [A78].
+The WRR policy needs a top-level attribute rather than a per-endpoint attribute, since it needs a single value to use for all endpoints.
+However, in this case, we are populating the attribute at a point in the LB policy tree where we have endpoints for multiple localities, which necessitates the use of a per-endpoint attribute.
+Also, in Java and Go, only per-endpoint attributes are passed to the subchannel, so even if we set the attribute further down in the tree, we would still need it to be per-endpoint.
+As a result, although the WRR policy will continue to use the top-level attribute set by the weighted_target policy, we will need to create a new per-endpoint attribute with the same value for use by the subchannel.

 List of allowed values for `grpc.disconnect_error` -